-- Round-up and Redemption Bonuses Juice Rewards Earnings.
+Round-up and Redemption Bonuses Juice Rewards Earnings.
 This card’s rewards scheme has two customer-friendly features likely to boost total point earnings: rounding up points earned on every qualifying purchase to the nearest 10, and adding a 10% points bonus to the first 100,000 points redeemed each year.

 - Good Intro APR Promotion.
-Rewards+ has a 15-month 0% APR promotion for purchases and balance transfers, after which the regular APR rises to range between 15.24% and 25.24%, depending on creditworthiness.
+Rewards+ has a 15-month 0% APR promotion for purchases and balance transfers, after variable regular APR applies, depending on creditworthiness.
 That’s great news for new cardholders who need to make large upfront purchases or transfer high-interest balances from other card accounts.

 - Redemptions System Is Complicated.
 The Rewards+ Card’s redemption scheme is more complicated than it needs to be.
 Redemption minimums and point values vary depending on how you redeem, creating a confusing tableau.
 If you’re serious about maximizing this card’s value, you probably need to spend a few hours exploring the ThankYou Rewards portal and reading the fine print.